-We have granted, and may continue to grant, stock options, restricted shares and restricted share units under our share incentive plans or adopt new share incentive plans in the future, which may result in increased share-based compensation expenses.
+We have granted, and may continue to grant, stock options, restricted shares and restricted share units under our share incentive plans or adopt new share incentive plans in the future, which may result in increased share-based compensation.

 We adopted a share option plan in June 2008 and a restricted share and restricted share unit plan in March 2011.
-As of March 31, 2013, 4,527,280 restricted shares of our company, 3,197,142 contingently issuable shares, options to purchase 29,373,577 Class A ordinary shares and restricted share units obligating our company to issue and deliver 1,408,938 Class A ordinary shares were outstanding.
+As of March 31, 2014, 612,500 restricted shares of our company, 2,159,001 contingently issuable shares, options to purchase 36,855,701 Class A ordinary shares and restricted share units obligating our company to issue and deliver 224,147 Class A ordinary shares were outstanding.
 See "Item 6.
 Directors, Senior Management and Employees-B. Compensation of Directors, Supervisors and Executive Directors-Share Incentive Plans".
-For the years ended December 31, 2010, 2011 and 2012, we recorded RMB16.6 million, RMB66.1 million and RMB6.8 million (US\$1.1 million), respectively, in share-based compensation expenses.
-The significant increase in our share-based compensation expenses in 2011 was primarily due to our grant of restricted shares and restricted share units to certain of our employees in March 2011.
-We believe the granting of share-based awards is of significant importance to our ability to attract and retain key personnel and employees, and we will continue to grant stock options to employees in the future.
-We intend to grant additional stock options to our employees going forward, which we expect will further increase our share-based compensation expenses.
-If we continue to grant share options in the future, our share-based compensation expenses will increase accordingly.
+For the years ended December 31, 2011, 2012 and 2013, we recorded RMB66.1 million, RMB6.8 million and RMB16.7 million (US\$2.8 million), respectively, in share-based compensation.
+The significant increase in our share-based compensation in 2011 was primarily due to our grant of restricted shares and restricted share units to certain of our employees in March 2011.
+In 2013, we also granted option shares to some of key employees and we believe the granting of share-based awards is of significant importance to our ability to attract and retain key personnel and employees, and we will continue to grant stock options to employees in the future.
+We intend to grant additional stock options to our employees going forward, which we expect will further increase our share-based compensation.
+If we continue to grant share options in the future, our share-based compensation will increase accordingly.